Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 Are you planning a trip to Oahu with teens and looking for the best place to stay in Waikiki?

 My family stayed at the Alohilani Resort in Waikiki this past summer for a multi-generational trip.
-It’s right across the street from Waikiki beach and just steps away from restaurants and shopping.
+It’s right across the street from Waikiki Beach and just steps away from restaurants and shopping.

-Keep scrolling for my honest review of this Waikiki resort.
+Keep scrolling for my honest review of this Waikiki Beach resort.
 You’ll want to read all about our experience staying here because I’m going to share the things we loved and the things that bothered us.

 If you’re considering booking your next vacation here (or anywhere else in Waikiki), then keep reading this review of the Alohilani Resort.
 Then you can decide if it’s one of the best holidays with teenagers.